uwla/grusp-api/README.md

 | `DELETE`       | `api/vote/{vote}`                | `vote.destroy`           | `VoteController@destroy`                  |
 | `GET`, `HEAD`  | `sanctum/csrf-cookie`            | `sanctum.csrf-cookie`    | `CsrfCookieController@show`               |

+Next, we describe each route.

+The Authentication field specifies the authentication required to make the API call.
+The value `logged in` means the user should be logged in.
+The value `not logged` means the user does not need to be logged in.
+Other methods include an authentication `token` in the request's body.

 ### `api/account/bookmarks`

 **Description**: Get user's bookmarks.